samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

 First of all, I would like to say that the code in this post was inspired by Adrian Biagioli's article on Perlin Noise, which can be found [here](http://flafla2.github.io/2014/08/09/perlinnoise.html).
-That being said, this really isn't going to be a primer on Perlin Noise, and is mostly going to focus on its implementation in Python.
-First, a recap of the converted C++ code from Adrian's article.
+That being said, this really isn't going to be a primer on Perlin Noise itself, rather it's going to focus on its implementation in Python.
+First, a recap of the converted C++ code from Adrian's article:

 We start by creating the permutation array which later gives us our 'random' gradients.
+These values are taken directly from Biagioli's article so we can get similar results, but you can easily randomly generate the gradients (range [0, 255]) for a different approach.
+We extend `p` by `p` so the indices seem to "wrap around".
+Finally we define a `namedtuple` class `Vector`, making xyz-coordinates much easier to handle.

 ```python
 from collections import namedtuple